 We discovered the event only 1 day after we completed our research about businesses departing California, which we summarized in our news release entitled, “Companies Join People in Fleeing California.”
 Had we known about Yeezy, I assure you we would have included it in the findings!

-To understand California’s perennially difficult business environment and for details about businesses exiting the state in big numbers, see our comprehensive report “Why Companies Leave California” – which has been recognized by The Wall Street Journal, Investor’s Business Daily, Forbes and countless other media outlets.
+Joe Vranich understands California’s perennially difficult business environment and his writings about the topic have been recognized by The Economist, Wall Street Journal, Investor’s Business Daily, Forbes and countless other media outlets.